ElMassas/containerization/docs/intro.md

 ## Goal

 With this workshop you'll learn how to create and run, efficient and secure containers with the understanding of the pieces that make up the container space.
+There will be a mix of knowledge sharing and exercises through every section of this workshop.

 ## Overview